Funding Schools and Services

 State Forest Land trust: State Forest trust lands (Transfer and Purchase) benefit counties and junior taxing districts.
 They provide revenue that supports local and state schools as well as county services including roads, libraries, fire districts, ports, hospitals and emergency management.

-Scientific School: These lands benefit Washington State University.
+Scientific School trust: These lands benefit Washington State University.

 Agricultural School trust: These lands provide funding for Washington State University.